 All of our student supports and services are available online, so you can access them no matter where you are.
 If you are visiting campus, in buildings throughout the Peterborough campus, at each of the colleges, and on our Durham campus, you’ll encounter Student Support Hubs, where specially trained students and staff will be ready to answer just about any question you can think of around student support.
 You cans top in to learn more about an array of services and supports, like Academic Skills and Advising, Student Wellness services, Athletics, course registration, and more.Supports & Services

 This year, your favourite annual and traditional events are back…most with a virtual twist.
 Join us through your home college in Peterborough, from the Durham campus, in person or online for a fall college weekend, legendary trivia nights, chili cook-offs, or Haunted Drumlin, we’ll take you with us, using a variety of web-based platforms.
 No matter where you are as a Trent student you will be able to stay connected, get involved and build memories to last a lifetime.
-This fall, community is just a click away.Collegiate Communities
+This year, community is just a click away.Collegiate Communities

 Trent’s multi-access approach was developed to ensure uninterrupted learning for our students during this time of fluidity and change.
 Multi-access learning is our commitment to delivering a flexible, safe and high-quality educational experience for our students in this very different year.
 Courses will be available through a combination of online and remote delivery and in some cases in-person instruction (labs, specialized hands-on or small cohort courses, workshops, seminars).